LeoSM-07/OpenMeteoSwift/Sources/OpenMeteoSwift/Documentation.docc/Documentation.md

 ## Overview
 To make your first request, check out the <doc:QuickstartGuide>.

->Note VercelKit is powered the official REST API provided by [Vercel](https://vercel.com/docs/rest-api) but is not affiliated in any way with Vercel.

 ## Project Structure
 This project is far from complete.
 If you experience any bugs or have any feature requests, please file an issue over on [GitHub](https://github.com/LeoSM-07/VercelKit).